Filming on B.C. Highways

 Currently, permits are free of charge for filming on provincial highways in British Columbia.

-Highway Use Application Form
+- Download the Highway Use Application form (H1158)

 Certificate of Insurance